Producing and Studying Rare Isotopes in $e+A$ Collisions at the Electron-Ion Collider: Results and Discussion

 While Fig.~\ref{fig:fig2} demonstrates isotopic reach, the excited remnant itself is not directly observable, motivating the need for practical, final-state proxies.
 Figure~\ref{fig:fig3}(a) shows that the mass number of the largest residual nucleus, $A^{\prime}$, is strongly correlated with the remnant mass number $A^{\ast}$ across all systems considered.
 The correlation is approximately linear, with event-by-event fluctuations around the dominant trend that encode variations in excitation and decay history.
 However, $A^{\prime}$ alone does not fully capture how much energy the remnant carried into de-excitation, since different events with similar $A^{\prime}$ can differ in the total evaporated energy and in the partition of excitation among emitted particles and internal degrees of freedom.
-This motivates augmenting the mass proxy by a measure of the evaporation energy.
-As shown in Fig.~\ref{fig:fig3}(b), we define $E_{\mathrm{evaporation}}$ as the total energy of neutrons detected within the Zero Degree Calorimeter (ZDC) acceptance~\cite{AbdulKhalek:2021gbh, ePIC}.
+This motivates augmenting the mass proxy by a measure of the evaporation energy, as shown in Fig.~\ref{fig:fig3}(b).

+In Fig.~\ref{fig:fig3}(b), the $E_{\mathrm{evaporation}}$ is defined as the total energy of neutrons detected within the Zero Degree Calorimeter (ZDC) acceptance ($\eta > 6.0$)~\cite{AbdulKhalek:2021gbh, ePIC}.
+With this $\eta$ acceptance, we can detect nearly all evaporation neutrons.
 By adding the scaled evaporation energy, $A^{\prime} + (E_{\mathrm{evaporation}}/110)$, we obtain a notably tighter and more nearly system-independent mapping to $A^{\ast}$.
-The scaling factor of 110 GeV corresponds to the nominal beam energy per nucleon carried by each forward-going neutron in the laboratory frame, allowing the total calorimetric energy to be converted directly into a neutron multiplicity.
+The scaling factor of 110~GeV corresponds to the nominal beam energy per nucleon carried by each forward-going neutron in the laboratory frame, allowing the total calorimetric energy to be converted directly into a neutron multiplicity.
 With this correction, the different ion species align along a common trend with reduced inter-system offset, and the residual deviations from linearity are small compared with the full dynamic range.
 Practically, this suggests that a combined observable built from the largest fragment and an evaporation-energy estimator can serve as a calibrated handle on the unmeasured remnant mass, thereby enabling event-level constraints on the remnant properties most relevant to rare-isotope production and decay.

 Having established (i) a broad isotopic reach at the remnant stage and (ii) a strategy to relate that remnant to measurable final-state quantities, we turn to the spectroscopy-motivated question of whether de-excitation photons can be isolated experimentally from other photon sources in $e+A$ events.
 Figure~\ref{fig:fig4} shows the pseudorapidity distribution of photons in $e+{}^{238}\mathrm{U}$ at $18 \times 110~\mathrm{GeV}$, decomposed by production stage (hard scattering, intranuclear cascade, and nuclear de-excitation).
 The three components exhibit substantial overlap in rapidity, indicating that simple rapidity selections are unlikely to cleanly separate de-excitation photons from photons produced earlier in the reaction chain at these kinematics.
 This overlap motivates shifting the emphasis from longitudinal phase space to photon energy, where nuclear de-excitation via gamma-ray emission is expected to produce characteristic line-like structures.